AntonSol919/linkspace/crates/linkspace/README.md

 Any feedback, questions, and ideas for improvements are welcome!

-Of course the preferred way is to try and contact me by downloading the zip and sending a message to the test group.
+Of course the preferred way is to send a message to the test group.
-For the less adventurous you can open an issue on github or email me at antonsol919@gmail.com.
+For the less adventurous you can open an issue on GitHub.